con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > [VM f.
 15v] shes rab mtshon chen rnam 'joms pa/ /
 >> 	% monlam - bya ba byas pas; pāda c: shes pa 'ba' zhig nges gsal ba

-Upon the edge of *saṃsāra*'s far shore,
+Upon the edge of cyclic life's far shore;
-With work accomplished, resting on the bank,
+With deeds accomplished; resting on the bank;
-Manifesting from untainted awareness,
+Emerging from untainted, lone awareness;
-Penetrating with his sword-like insight, (54)
+With sword-like insight ever penetrating; (54)
-! not smooth

 * VV: Resting at the tip of saṃsāra and its opposite shore.
 * nges 'byung ba/nges gsal ba = Skt. ni + √ṣṭhiv, ṣṭhiv = to eject, to spit, etc. 'nirasane' (Dhātupāṭha)
-* VV: vidāraṇa = realisation (avabodhana) of the details about what to do and what to avoid doing; VM: vidāraṇa = destroying the kleśas.
-'Penetrating', metrically helpful, seems like a somewhat acceptable compromise for the meanings of 'realising', 'splitting', and 'destroying' (rnam 'joms pa).
+* VV: *vidāraṇa* = realisation (*avabodhana*) of the details about what to do and what to avoid doing; VM: *vidāraṇa* = destroying the *kleśa*s.
+'Penetrating', metrically helpful, seems like a somewhat acceptable compromise for the meanings of 'realising', 'splitting', and 'destroying' (*rnam 'joms pa*).
-* Davidson translates: 'Having rejected isolatory knowledge, he is the cleaving sword of insight'. 'rejected' is probably not a valid interpretation of ni + √ṣṭhiv, and the final name cannot be a karmadhāraya.
+* Davidson translates: 'Having rejected isolatory knowledge, he is the cleaving sword of insight'. 'rejected' is probably not a valid interpretation of ni + √ṣṭhiv, and the final name cannot be a *karmadhāraya*.

 > saddharmo dharmarāḍ bhāsvān lokālokakaraḥ paraḥ |